 Just remember, you won’t be spending hours upon hours in your dorm room, but you will want it to feel like home.
 Now is the time to truly personalize your space!

 All residence hall rooms are painted in a neutral/off white color.
 The following halls have tile flooring in the rooms: Lewis Hall, Brown Hall, and Kleckner.
-Nunn-Cook, Fletcher, Crouch, and Pullium all have carpeting.
+Nunn-Cook, Fletcher, Crouch, and Pulliam all have carpeting.

 Most students find the removable (Command) hooks are very useful for hanging décor.
 Using these types of hanging devices will aid in keeping the walls in your room looking nice and will also keep from having any damages fees.